Here are tips to create an appropriate area for storage for china, along with glassware and crystal, to keep it clean and safe for your use.

 I know you've got to work with the space and storage containers you've got, but if you have a choice I would personally suggest displaying your dishware proudly.
 It is such a fun discussion piece for those coming into your home, and then it makes it even more special to eat from them when there are special occasions.

-The whole purpose of this Storage For China And Crystal Challenge is to make sure you enjoy the items you already have in your home, especially those which may have cost a lot of money to acquire.
+The whole purpose of properly storing your china and glassware is to make sure you enjoy the items you already have in your home, especially those which may have cost a lot of money to acquire.

 Once you take the time to get everything displayed and stored properly make an effort to actually get the stuff out and used on a regular basis.
 Even if you're going elsewhere for the big holiday meal this year make time to use your dishes this holiday season as part of a special meal with family or friends.
 You'll enjoy the use of these beautiful objects and feel proud of your hard work in your home!